hmjatt/Weather-App/README.md

 - Async & Await is a JavaScript feature that allows us to write asynchronous code in a synchronous manner.
 It is used to make our code more readable and easier to understand.

 - I have used the Open Weather API to get the weather data.
 This is a free API that allows you to get the weather data for a specific location(view Documentation for details).
 This API has 60 requests per minute(1,000,000 requests per month) limit, view pricing information for more details.

+- I have used the Giphy API to get the gifs for the weather.
+This is a free API that allows you to get the gifs for the weather.
+This API has 1,000 requests per day limit, view documentation for more details.

 - As stated in the James Q Quick's video, securing an api with environment variables does add a security layer that hides API key.
 But there are ways around this and during a call to the API, your API key is passed as a query parameter.
 This means that the API key is visible in the source code in the browser(or POSTMAN).